Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "You let us worry about that," Ray told him with a glare.
 He took one look at her, saw an angry mama bear, paused, then nodded and returned to the project in his hands.
 Ray really didn’t want to know what it was.

 "So who gets the rifles?"
 Ray asked.
 "I mean, Spears obviously.
-And I’m an okay shot… Who gets number three?"
+And I’m an okay shot...
+Who gets number three?"

 Berry raised his hand.
 "M-me."